 Nirbhay Singh Gujar: Nirbhay Singh Gujjar was one of the last much-feared dacoits in Chambal.
 He started from being a petty thief to being a master of a band of dacoits.
 With as many as 205 criminal cases registered against him, Gujjar carried a cash reward of Rs 2.5 lakh on his head announced by Uttar Pradesh (UP) and Madhya Pradesh (MP) police.
 He was given the moniker 'WWW' due to his love for wine, women and wealth.
 So fond he was of women, that his colourful life was always surrounded by them.
 The story also goes that he was responsible for many women to become bandits.
-He was almost like the Bollywood villain of the 70s with A.K 47 rifles, armed jackets.
-One story also goes that so dreaded was his personality that mothers used his name to put their unruly children to sleep.
-He was once married to Seema Parihar, another bandit then but now reformed.
+He was once married to Seema Parihar, another bandit.
 She had even appeared on Bigg Boss Season 4.
 Nirbhay Singh Gujjar was shot dead by the Special Task Force (STF) in Cheetapur ravines under Ajitmal police station of Etawah.

-Paan Singh Tomar: Indian soldier, athlete, and baghee (rebel) are few of the facets of Paan Singh Tomar.
-Pan Singh Tomar served as an athlete in the Indian army where his talent for running was discovered.
+Paan Singh Tomar: Indian soldier, athlete, and rebel are few of the facets of Paan Singh Tomar.
+Paan Singh Tomar served as an athlete in the Indian army where his talent for running was discovered.
 A seven-time national steeplechase champion in the 1950s and 1960s, Paan Singh also represented India at the 1958 Asian Games.
 Paan Singh turned into a bandit after a land feud that he experienced in the Chambal Valley.
-Paan Singh was accused of killing over 9 people of his community.
-On October 1, 1981, Paan Singh Tomar was trapped by Circle Inspector Mahendra Pratap Singh Chauhan and his special team of 500 men.
-He was shot when he was alive and was asking for water.
+Paan Singh was accused of killing over nine people of his community.
+On October 1, 1981, Paan Singh Tomar was trapped by Circle Inspector Mahendra Pratap Singh Chauhan and his special team of 500 men and shot dead

 Shiv Kumar Patel: Patel was popularly known as 'Dadua' and was one of the most influential men across the states of Uttar Pradesh and Madhya Pradesh.
 It is said that Dadua had controlled over 500 villages and his influence also extended to over 10 assembly segments.
 Shiv Kumar Patel was killed while in a fight with the Indian police forces in 2007.

-In the file photo, the body of Shiv Kumar, also known as Dadua, and nine of his gang lay scattered in the jungles of Chitrakoot after a fierce encounter with Special Task Force (STF).
+In the file photo, the body of Shiv Kumar and nine of his gang lay scattered in the jungles of Chitrakoot after a fierce encounter with Special Task Force (STF).
 Pic/AFP

 Jambulinga Nadan: Jambulinga Nadan is a bandit whose root can be traced to the early 20th century.
-Nadan was said to be one of the most dangerous dacoits in the Madras present-day Chennai.
-Nadan used to walk around the dense forests of the area during the middle of the night and create a ruckus in small towns of Madras.
+Nadan was said to be one of the most dangerous dacoits in Madras (present-day Chennai).
+Nadan used to walk around the dense forests of the area during the middle of the night and create a ruckus in small towns.

 In the file photo, Chambal River, which is also known as the paradise of dacoits!